 I am loving this challenge so far, because it keeps me on a schedule and pushes me to get things done.
 I am good with a schedule!
+This week is sharing how I installed my shiplap to the living room wall.
 Continue to check out all the guests for the One Room Challenge here as well as the 20 influencers participating – its amazing!

 Here’s my 6 week outline:

 Project Two – Window Valences

 Project Four – Blinds

 As you know I am working on my living room for this challenge and giving it a facelift.
 This is my before:

 So this last week I created my design through sketch to visualize what I wanted to have happen (you can read last weeks post here to see all my plans!).
 Just a ruler and pencil is all you need!

 My base change of the room is shiplap.
 Thanks to Jo Jo we are all loving this stuff.
 I have written an in depth tutorial on shiplap here that is a good resource if you haven’t worked with it before.
 This time around I tried some new these that I will share.

 You will want to measure how much shiplap boards you will need.
 You do this by taking the area of the wall and subtracting spaces that will not be used (windows and fireplace in my case).
 You can use a measuring tape or a laser measure.
 I used a laser measure because my room was so big and I was doing it alone.

 I love this one from TACKlife.
 It is super easy to use and inexpensive, it’s the TACKLife S2-40M Laser Measure and you can order it here from Amazon for $29.